-You’re out on an all-day hike in the mountains, or a long climb or trail run, or backpacking.
+You’re out on an all-day hike or a long climb or trail run in the mountains.
 The weather forecast looked pretty good before you set out—but no one shared that memo with the wind that just started hammering your summit ridge, or the spitting rain and hail now pelting you as you contemplate the sudden drop in temperature and the miles between you and shelter.
 The question now is: What’s in your pack?

 Ultralight Jackets Explained

 What is an ultralight shell jacket?
 There’s no consensus definition, and considerable variation among today’s models.
 But basically, the term “ultralight jacket” explains their primary advantage: They weigh under about 10 ounces—and some a fraction of that—and are very packable, often stuffing down to the size of a fist.
 In other words, they are usually less than half the weight and bulk of a standard waterproof-breathable jacket.
 While a few may be partly or even fully waterproof, many are water-resistant and windproof, providing a minimum level of protection from the elements.

 While these jackets, also known as ultralight wind shells, are marketed primarily to trail runners, they are often a better choice than a heavier, bulkier rain jacket for dayhikers, climbers, and lightweight/ultralight backpackers who don’t expect to encounter heavy rain.
 I’ve used many of the models reviewed here for lightweight dayhikes and some of the more durable models for backpacking and climbing when the forecast threatened no more than passing showers or thunderstorms.